reflectoring/reflectoring.github.io/_posts/2022-01-14-immutables-library.md

 }

 ```
 We built the article entity by hand to present how much code we needed for a relatively simple entity class.

-This class is a standard POJO (Plain old java object) class that doesn't contain any business logic.
+The article class is a standard POJO (Plain old java object) class that doesn't contain any business logic.

 # Creating a Basic Immutable Entity
 We will show how to create a simple immutable entity.
 One more perk of using the immutable library is writing the clean code.
 We will omit the creation of the user entity since it is the same as for the article entity.